SkylineCommunications/dataminer-docs/develop/devguide/Automation/Howto/BP_Implementing_IAS_in_Regression_Tests.md

 ## Use JSON parameters for user decisions

-Introduce a script input parameter that accepts a JSON structure containing the decisions a user will need to make during the interaction.
+Introduce a script input parameter that accepts a JSON structure containing the decisions a user would make during the interaction.
 This JSON can include various parameters like user inputs, options, or configurations required to execute the script.

 By encapsulating these decisions in JSON format, the script gains flexibility and can easily adapt to different scenarios without requiring code modifications.